-- c.
-Exclusion from areas of the campus and/or from official University functions; - d.
-Loss of privileges and/or exclusion from activities; - e.
-Restitution; - f.
-Probation; - g.
-Censure/Warning; and/or - h.
+- e.
+Restitution;

+- f.
+Probation;

+- g.
+Censure/Warning; and/or

+- h.
 Other actions as set forth in University policy and campus regulations.

 In contrast to Supportive Measures, which may not be disciplinary or punitive and may not unreasonably burden a party, sanctions may impose greater burdens on a Respondent found responsible for SVSH Policy violations.